Ellen DeGeneres brings pizza and deadpan affability to Oscars

 Her most sexually explicit gag of the night came when she referred obliquely to Jonah Hill’s masturbation scene in the film “The Wolf of Wall Street” and her own sexual orientation.

-“You showed us something in that film that I have not seen for a very, very long time,” she told Hill.
+“You showed us something in that film that I have not seen for a very, very long time,” she told Hill, adding, “Get it?” as the laughter faded.

-DeGeneres, 56, made broadcast history in 1997 as the first openly gay lead character on U.S. prime-time television, shortly after she came out publicly as a lesbian in real life.
+DeGeneres, 56, made broadcast history in 1997 as the first openly gay lead character on U.S. prime-time television.
+She made her debut as an Oscar host in 2007, becoming only the second women to fly solo as emcee, after Whoopi Goldberg.

-Her return Oscar engagement came a year after MacFarlane, the creator of the animated sitcom “Family Guy,” drew critical scorn for a risqué performance that included zingers about gays, Jews and domestic violence, and a musical tribute to female frontal nudity called “We Saw Your Boobs.”
+Her second turn as Oscar emcee comes a year after MacFarlane, the creator of the animated sitcom “Family Guy,” drew critical groans for a provocative performance that included jokes often aimed at the biggest stars in attendance and a musical tribute to female frontal nudity called “We Saw Your Boobs.”

 Reporting by Steve Gorman, editing by Jill Serjeant